fedgrd/nasdaq_fetch/README.md

 - cd path to directory
 - python run.py
 - specify ticker
+OR
+- open the terminal
+- python + drag and drop the run.py file
+- specify ticker

 The script will save the data in output.txt in the same folder containing run.py.